On top of that, almost 500 people were admitted to hospitals in Woking in the year 2018–2019.

 Going to drug and alcohol rehab in Woking won’t undo any damage that’s been done to your physical health.
 However, you will press pause on further harm and give yourself a chance to recover.
 This lets you enjoy a happier, healthier future.

 2. Your Mental Health

 You should also consider going to drug and alcohol rehab in Woking for the benefits that treatment will have on your mental health.
-Your mental wellbeing is just as important as your physical health, but your addiction is seriously harming your mental health, too.
+Your mental well-being is just as important as your physical health, and your addiction is seriously harming your mental health too.

 The toll that drugs and alcohol can have on your mental health is clear from the psychological signs of addiction, including: